tiagopog/smart_rspec/README.md

 #### fails_validation_of

-It builds specs and forces a model validation to fail in the given attribute.
-This means that you will only turn its specs into green when you specify the corresponding validation in the model.
+It builds specs forcing model validations to fail, it means that you will only turn its specs into green when you specify the corresponding validation in the model.

 ``` ruby
 RSpec.describe User, type: :model do